Kidney Stones

 Kidney stone types include:

 Develop when you have too much of a substance called cystine in your urine.
-Cystine stones are rare and result from a change (mutation) in genes that control acid levels in urine.
+Cystine stones are a rare inherited condition and result from a change (mutation) in genes that control some amino acid levels in urine.
 Cystine kidney stones tend to run in families.

 These form as a result of urinary tract infection and blockages (obstruction).
 Struvite stones are a less common type of kidney stone.

-These develop when you have too much of a substance called uric acid in your urine.
+These develop when there is too much of a substance called uric acid in your urine.
 This kidney stone type is more likely to occur in people with gout and metabolic syndrome.

 Kidney Stone Symptoms